How to Use VBA Case Statement (13 Examples)

 End Sub

-Here, we have declared Gender, Group as String and set Female for Gender and Science for Group.
-Within a CASE Gender, we have used another CASE Group and created nested CASE statements.
+Here, we declared Gender, Group as String, and set Female for Gender and Science for Group.
+The CASE Group is nested inside the CASE Gender.

 multiple conditions

-Afterward, you will have a message box which says “Female from Science”.
+A message box appears which says “Female from Science”.

 multiple conditions

-By using the CASE statement, we will define the grades of the marks of the students of the Marks column.
+In this example we will grade the marks of the students in the Marks column.

 VBA CASE